ray-project/enhancements/reps/2022-04-01-resource-control.md

 reboot
 ```

-[Cgroup v2](https://www.kernel.org/doc/Documentation/cgroup-v2.txt) seems more reasonable and easy to use, but we should also support cgroup v1 because v1 is widely used and has been hard coded to the [OCI](https://opencontainers.org/) standards.
+Overall, cgroup v2 seems more reasonable and easy to use, but we should also support cgroup v1 because v1 is widely used and has been hard coded to the [OCI](https://opencontainers.org/) standards.
 You can see this [blog](https://www.redhat.com/sysadmin/fedora-31-control-group-v2) for more.

 #### cgroupfs
 The traditional way to manage cgroups is writing the file system directly.
 It is usually referred to as cgroupfs, like: